univention/univention-corporate-server/doc/manual/idm-cloud/office-365.rst

 Through |UCSUCRV| :envvar:`office365/attributes/sync`, the LDAP attributes (e.g. first name, last name, etc.) of a user's account which will to be synchronized are configured.
 The form is a comma-separated list of LDAP attributes.
-Thus adaptation to personal needs is easily possible.
+Thus adaptation to personal needs is possible.

 With the |UCSUCRV| :envvar:`office365/attributes/anonymize`, a comma-separated list of LDAP attributes can be configured that are created in the Azure Active